-On top of mounting her own show, Annie continues to play and to be invited to perform in concerts with different groups, among them: the National Jazz Orchestra of Montreal, the Beth McKenna Jazz Orchestra, the Jean-Nicolas Trottier Tentet and the Taylor Donaldson Big Band.
+On top of mounting her own show, Annie continues to play and to be invited to perform in concerts with different groups, among them: the National Jazz Orchestra of Montreal, the Jazzlab Orchestra, the Beth McKenna Jazz Orchestra, the Jean-Nicolas Trottier Tentet and the Taylor Donaldson Big Band.
 Furthermore, she is a member of the well-known Vic Vogel Big Band.

 First place winner of the contest Jazz en Rafale (2007) with the Simon Legault Quartet, she also participated in the recording of various albums: Jean-Nicolas Trottier Big Band and Tentet (Blue Lines), Beth McKenna Jazz Orchestra (Start and Home), Simon Legault Quartet (Misrememberings), the jazz quintet ID, Plants and Animals (Park Avenue), Paul Rossy (Jazz Poetry), and others.
 At the fall of 2011, with the collaboration of Jonathan Cayer (pianist) and of Catherine K. Laflamme (visual artist), Annie Dominique presented, thanks to a grant given by the Canada Council for the Arts of Longueuil, a highly colourful show, which brought together musical pieces, paintings and the poetry of Pierre Perrault.